 within the event system are variations on the term “thread”.
 The primary

-context datastructure in this system is called a “threadmaster”.
-What would
+datastructure that holds the state of an event loop in this system is called a

-today be called an ‘event’ or ‘task’ in systems such as libevent are called
+an ‘event’ or ‘task’ in systems such as libevent - are called “threads” and the

-confusion, these “threads” have various types, one of which is “event”.
-To
+“threads” have various types, one of which is “event”.
+To hopefully avoid some

-the conceptual names.
-When speaking of kernel threads, the term used will be
+names.
+When speaking of kernel threads, the term used will be “pthread” since

-“pthread” since FRR’s kernel threading implementation is POSIX threads.
+FRR’s kernel threading implementation uses the POSIX threads API.

 This section presents a brief overview of the event model as currently implemented in FRR.
 This doc should be expanded and broken off into its own section.
 For now it provides basic information necessary to understand the interplay between the event system and kernel threads.